microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtDefaultManagedAppProtection.md

 ### -DeploymentSummary
 The ManagedAppEntity is the base entity type for all other entity types under app management workflow.
-To construct, see NOTES section for DEPLOYMENTSUMMARY properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEPLOYMENTSUMMARY properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphManagedAppPolicyDeploymentSummary